Putter173/NEC_DataEntry_Electron/README.md

 ## Get Started
 Note: Make sure to have both "Git" and "Node Js + Npm" already installed and setup on your computer.

     git clone https://github.com/Putter173/NEC_DataEntry_Electron.git
     cd NEC_DataEntry_Electron
     npm i
     npm start

 ### Build/Package File
-Note: Current only tested for windows  / This repository has only been built on Windows previously.
+Note: Current only tested for windows  / This repository has only been built on Windows previously.<br>
-Important:Please follow the steps in "Get Started" before continuing.
+Important: Please follow the steps in "Get Started" before continuing.

     npm run build-installer

 Setup exacutable will then be located in the generated "dist" folder